glasslabs/looking-glass/README.md

 All dependencies must vendored except for `github.com/glasslabs/looking-glass/module/types`.
 If you still wish to use Go Modules for dependency management, you should run `go mod vendor` to vendor your dependencies and commit your `vendor` folder to git.

+More information about vendoring can be found in the [Go Module Referencr](https://golang.org/ref/mod#vendoring).

 ## TODO